Set up subscriptions so customers can buy the same product on a recurring basis.

 No. It's not possible to view the number of active subscriptions.
 You can only view individual subscription order details.

-What happens to subscriptions if my site expires?
+What happens to my subscriptions if my site is canceled or expires?

-If your site is cancelled or expires, active subscriptions will be cancelled immediately.
-If you reactivate your site, customers must resubscribe to continue their subscriptions.
+If your site is canceled or expires, active subscriptions will be canceled immediately and customers will be notified by email.
+They'll receive the subscription canceled email.
+If you reactivate your site, customers need to resubscribe to continue their subscriptions.

-What happens to subscriptions if I downgrade my plan?
+What happens to my subscriptions if I downgrade my plan?

 Can I offer different renewal frequencies for the same product?